oracle-livelabs/spatial-graph/spatial-ai/workshops/spatial-ai-ev/introduction/introduction.md

 ### Prerequisites

 - An Oracle Cloud Account
-- Basic knowledge of Python
+- Basic knowledge of Python and machine learning concepts

 ## Acknowledgements